justinrgarrard/world-of-naevis.net/docs/more/city_items/sentient_weapons.md

 >
 > *Greataxe, very rare*
 >
-> The Warden is a sentient, lawful neutral greataxe with an Intelligence of 10, a Wisdom of 10, and a Charisma of 20.
+> The Warden is a sentient, lawful neutral greataxe with an Intelligence of 6, a Wisdom of 20, and a Charisma of 20.
 It can see and hear out to a range of 60 feet.
 The greataxe can communicate telepathically through images and emotions.
 It expresses satisfaction when the wielder behaves honorably.
 It is frustrated by oathbreaking.
-It will not attune to a user with less than 13 Constitution.
 >
 > The Warden deals an additional 2d6 damage to undead, fey, fiends, and aberrations.
 Attacks against creatures of those types have advantage, and the weapon glows when it is within 60 feet of such a creature.
 The sword (not the wielder) can cast *Speak with Dead* at-will.